WLKT (TV): History

-In June 1989, WLKT let go of three station executives, including its general manager, in what was described as little more than a cost-cutting move.
-However, the station's financial troubles would end up claiming it.
+In June 1989, WLKT let go of three station executives, including general manager Arch Chapman, in what was described as little more than a cost-cutting move.
+Howard Trickey, an executive with Raymond James and Associates, which held a 49 percent interest in the station, took over as acting general manager and was charged with overseeing more cost-cutting measures.
+However, Trickey was unable to prevent WLKT from succumbing to its financial woes.
 Channel 62 suspended operations at 4:30 p.m. on the afternoon of June 30, following an episode of Alvin and the Chipmunks.
-Staff were told of the move just 20 minutes before it happened.
-Insufficient financial backing dominated the reasons for the station's folding; a division of Raymond James and Associates, which held a 49 percent stake, was already looking for buyers for WLKT and two other Family Group-owned stations, and it had sued Wheeler, claiming that he inflated projected revenues for the station despite knowing it would not be sustainable in the Lexington market and had the company purchase equipment from his other stations at inflated prices.
+The shutdown came after the station's bank refused to lend any more money; even before then, there had been concerns that the station wasn't getting necessary financial support.
+Staffers were told of the move just 20 minutes before it happened.
+Insufficient financial backing dominated the reasons for the station's folding; RJ Telecommunications, a division of Raymond James, was already looking for buyers for WLKT and two other Family Group-owned stations.
+RJ and Family Group had sued former Family Group managing general partner Ian Wheeler for fraud, claiming that he inflated projected revenues for the station despite knowing that Lexington was not large enough to support what were essentially two independent stations (WDKY-TV had joined Fox, but like most early Fox affiliates was mostly programmed as an independent) and had the company purchase equipment from his other stations at inflated prices.

-On May 9, 1990, the station surrendered its license.
+On May 9, 1990, the station surrendered its license after FBC's owners were told there was little realistic chance of returning to the air.
 Nine days later, FBC filed for Chapter 7 bankruptcy, owing more than $1.3 million to a group of creditors headlined by program suppliers Viacom and Lorimar-Telepictures.
+Lexington's three major-network affiliates–WLEX-TV, WKYT-TV and WTVQ–were also among the creditors; they had done production work for FBC.
 The company claimed that the Way of the Cross lawsuit scared away potential buyers.